The New Way To Change The World...

 If you like to test, play or create your own game, you can sign up for free here.

 The further we move back in the years; the more frequent the standard face-2-face classroom sessions were.
-In 2017 there was no such thing as online workshops – absolutely not – there were 2-day-retreats where endless amounts of time could be utilized in the form of workshops, talks and various other educational activities.
+In 2017 there was no such thing as online workshops – absolutely not – there were 2-day-retreats where endless amounts of time could be utilized in the form of workshops, talks, and various other educational activities.
 As we move forward, through 2018 and 2019 we see the trends changing slightly, our users are experimenting with shorter games.

 In just 3 quiet years we managed to move far in our digital understanding and use, and we started seeing that in the sales of our physical floorboards too – e-learning was slowly becoming a thing.
 Then COVID-19 hit the world and shook us all up.
 Digital tools were moving from a nice-to-have to a need-to-have in 2020 and online L&D suddenly became more important than ever.

-What was realised in 2020 was, that you do not need the 2-day retreat to facilitate a successful workshop.
+What was realized in 2020 was, that you do not need the 2-day retreat to facilitate a successful workshop.
 It can first of all be done in as short as 0 - 2 hours where the knowledge retention and transfer are at least equally high.
 The shorter sessions will, furthermore, keep engagement levels high throughout the full session and a successful session motivates the participants to continue learning.
 The shorter sessions and games are also being used as reinforcement and prework in a fun and engaging way.

 Now, if COVID-19 hadn’t hit us, would we still be mostly utilizing the longer games?
 Truth is that we can’t know for certain, but we can see in the data, that we were moving in a direction with more focus on shorter games.
 If COVID-19 had not hit us, would we be where we are today in terms of digital facilitation of learning?